bsc-pm/ovni/doc/user/emulation/openmp.md

 identifier assigned on task creation.
 Lower IDs correspond to tasks created at an earlier point than higher IDs.

+# Breakdown (simple)

+A simplified view for the breakdown is generated when the emulator is run with the `-b` flag, the trace is stored in `openmp-breakdown.prv`.
+This breakdown view selects the label when it has a value or the subsystem otherwise.
+The view is sorted so that rows with same values are grouped together.

+Notice that unlike nOS-V or Nanos6, we don't include yet the information about the runtime waiting or making progress, but some information can be inferred from the subsystem states.

 ## Limitations

 As the compiler generates the code that perform the calls to the libompv